-Continue twisting the wire for and inch to inch and a half of twists.
+Continue twisting the wire for an inch to an inch and a half of twists.
 You will let go after each twist and reset your fingers.
-Your still spreading the legs apart slightly as you twist and pulling away to elongate the twists.
+You’re still spreading the legs apart slightly as you twist and pulling away to elongate the twists.

 After your Haywire twist is long enough, you will bend the tag into a perpendicular position and begin a series of wraps around the wire.
 Now one leg is wrapping around the other in side-by-side coils.